 Your entryway says welcome, come on in, and relax.
 Take off those shoes or boots and prepare for some great socializing and hospitality.
-If your decor is rustic themed, your entryway needs to reflect that style.
+If you’ve applied all those charming rustic ideas to your bedroom, kitchen, and living room, if you’ve decided that your decor is rustic themed, your entryway needs to reflect that style.
 Even a small foyer can be welcoming and stylish.
 The rustic style of dark wood, metals, vintage, and distressed, lends itself to some great decorating options that are warm and charming.

 Use a neutral palette on the walls of taupe or tan or mushroom.
 Shiplap on one or two walls is nice; wood everywhere tends to make an area look dark and uninviting, which isn’t the idea you are going for in a foyer.

-Distressed shiplap or bead board doesn’t have to be dark and moody.
+Distressed shiplap or beadboard doesn’t have to be dark and moody.
+Bob Vila shows us how.
 If you don’t have a lot of natural light in the foyer, go for a more medium tone and remember the floor color is part of the color palette.

 You don’t have to have sharp, textured boards on the wall to be rustic.
 Smooth, contemporary boards with a slight grain will do just fine.
 Horizontally placed boards and flooring will elongate the room and add air to your design.
 If you can, put a small wooden bench or straight-backed chair in the foyer.
 And a table, however small or narrow, is just the thing to add a rustic touch.
 Put a wood-grained serving tray on the table for keys and if you have a longer table against the wall, center wall decor above it.